 Command Summary of changes with upgrade impact db2pd The command output now includes information about scan sharing for tables and block indexes on MDC tables.
 The information that this command returns differs for individual shared scans, sharing sets, or sharing groups.
 For automatic storage table spaces, the -storagepaths parameter output now shows the new PathID and PathState columns to indicate the storage path identifier and current state.
 Also, the -tablespaces parameter output now shows the new PathDropped and PathID columns to indicate whether one or more containers reside on a storage path that have been dropped and the storage path identifier for the container.
 For temporary tables, the -tcbstats parameter output now shows three new SchemaNm, StoredBytes, and BytesSaved columns.
 Also, the -tablespaces parameter output now shows the new Max HWM column to indicate the maximum HWM for DMS table spaces since the instance was started.
 For SMS table spaces, the HWM and Max HWM columns do not display any value.
-For partitioned tables, the -tcbstats parameter output now shows the new PartID column to indicate the data partition ID in the TCB Index Information section and the TCB Index Stats section. db2secv82 The db2secv82 command is now discontinued.
-Use the db2extsec command instead to set the permissions for DB2 objects such as files directories, network shares, registry keys, and services. db2uiddl The db2uiddl command is now discontinued.
+For partitioned tables, the -tcbstats parameter output now shows the new PartID column to indicate the data partition ID in the TCB Index Information section and the TCB Index Stats section. db2relocatedb You can now specify in the configuration file a location for the mirrorlogpath, failarchpath, logarchmeth1, logarchmeth2, or overflowlogpath database configuration parameters.
+If you have set any of these database configuration parameters in the database that you want to relocate, you can specify a new location in the configuration file for any of these parameters.
+If you do not specify any of the new keywords, the db2relocatedb command maintains the original location as it did in previous releases. db2secv82 The db2secv82 command is now discontinued.
+Use the db2extsec command instead to set the permissions for DB2 objects such as files, directories, network shares, registry keys, and services. db2uiddl The db2uiddl command is now discontinued.
 This command generated a script with CREATE UNIQUE INDEX statements to convert unique indexes created on your database before DB2 UDB Version 5.
 If you ran the db2uiddl command after you upgraded your databases to a pre-Version 9.7 DB2 release, you do not have to run this command again before your databases are upgraded to DB2 Version 9.7.
-If you are converting type-1 indexes to type-2 indexes, you are also converting the unique indexes created on your database before DB2 UDB Version 5 and you do not have to run the db2uiddl command. db2_deinstall If you specify the -F TEXT_SEARCH parameter and you have one of more instances configured as DB2 Text Search instance services on the DB2 copy that you are uninstalling, this command returns the DBI1325E error message. installFixPack If you have one or more instances configured as DB2 Text Search instance services on the DB2 copy that you updating, this command issues the db2ts STOP FOR TEXT command for each instance to stop the Text Search instance service.
+If you are converting type-1 indexes to type-2 indexes, you are also converting the unique indexes created on your database before DB2 UDB Version 5 and you do not have to run the db2uiddl command. db2_deinstall If you specify the -F TEXT_SEARCH parameter and you have one or more instances configured as DB2 Text Search instance services on the DB2 copy that you are uninstalling, this command returns the DBI1325E error message. installFixPack If you have one or more instances configured as DB2 Text Search instance services on the DB2 copy that you updating, this command issues the db2ts STOP FOR TEXT command for each instance to stop the Text Search instance service.
 If stopping the Text Search instance service fails, the installFixPack command returns DBI1325E error message.